 DWA focuses on participation through an individual’s assessment of his/her ability to work, as well as in the dialogue with an occupational therapist on the results of self-assessment (34 questions) and the occupational therapist assessment.
 Repeated assessments can lead to changes in the client’s ability to work being traced in relation to the goals formulated in the rehabilitation programme.

-DWA is based on A Model of Human Occupation (MOHO) and has, with favourable results, been subjected to trials concerning concepts’ validity and reliablity.
+DWA is based on the Model of Human Occupation (MOHO) and has, with favourable results, been subjected to trials concerning concepts’ validity and reliablity.